-NICU guidelines are developed to communicate professional medical consensus and to assist in ethical issues in neonatal care.
+Neonatal intensive care unit (NICU) guidelines are developed to communicate professional medical consensus and to assist in ethical issues in neonatal care.
 Institutional, regional, or societal goals can establish norms and provide reference points to assist healthcare professionals and parents as they make decisions.
-Clinical practice guidelines have gained broad acceptance by healthcare managers and many clinicians in recent years.
+Clinical practice guidelines have gained broad acceptance by healthcare managers and many clinicians in the past several years.

 Medical futility or futile care